 Climbing the Lobuche Peak can be considered a little strenuous compared to other trekking peaks climbing in Nepal.
-The expert help and support crew are needed; therefore, the team of expert Sherpa and highly experienced trekking planners of Peregrine Treks & Expedition offers the safe passage and summit of the peak.
+Expert help and support crew are needed; therefore, the expert Sherpa and highly experienced trekking planners of Peregrine Treks & Expedition offer safe passage and summit of the peak.

 Our trek will bring us through charming Sherpa villages, where you’ll explore a taste of how humans survive some of the most inhospitable homesteads on Earth.
 Their hospitality claims no language, and your photographs will be memorable and unique.

 Spring (March to May) and autumn (September to November) are the best months for Lobuche Peak Climbing.
 Although Lobuche Peak Climbing can be taken during winter, the cold temperature might not suit climbers.

 You’ll be arriving in Kathmandu on this day, and our representative will pick you up from the airport in a private vehicle and transport you to one of the city’s most amazing three-star hotels.

 After a lovely breakfast, we will fly from Kathmandu to Lukla in 35 minutes.
 Tenzing Hillary Airport, the riskiest airport in the world, will greet us.
 We will trek for 4 hours to Phakding on the same day.
 We will continue to make plans for the next day’s trek while staying the night in Phakding.

 After a delicious breakfast and a gorgeous morning, we are ready to trek to Namche Bazaar.
 We’ll stop in Monjo village as we pass through for a fantastic meal at one of its teahouses.
 Similarly, after a 5 to 6-hour trek, we will arrive at Namche Bazaar, a stunning hamlet.
 At the Namche Bazaar, we’ll spend the night.